higgi13425/SMART-dashboard/README.md

    PS:\Users\ntedesco>
    ```

    Next, navigate to your desired location.
-For example, I would like to download all files in the repository to my `Projects` folder within `Documents`. *NOTE: Cloning the repo will automatically create a folder for all downloaded files.*
+For example, I would like to download all files in the repository to my `Projects` folder within `Documents`. *NOTE: Cloning the repo will automatically create a folder for all downloaded files, so no need to manually create a `dashboard` folder.*

    ```
    cd Documents\dashboard